Syntax-Err0r/Syntax-Err0r.github.io/docs/Silently_Install_Chrome_Extension.md

 Below are some ideas I think could expand this TTP:

-- Automagically creating the extensionId's based on the parameters given
+- Automagically creating the extensionId's based on the parameters given -- done :)
 - BoF it
 - "Extension Stomping" (think module stomping but chrome extensions)